pdPinho/TQS_109986/lab2/README.md

 Verify is mostly used to guarantee that a certain method has been called X amount of times - however this is not required to run the test.

+<scope> X </scope> will only include the dependency within our chosen scope (per example, test scope)